Quantcast

 In an ambiguous and changing media landscape, Cinema Purgatorio brings good films to good theaters, to disc, and to on demand.

-For colleague filmmakers, and on retainer deals with other labels, we have set up and / or closed deals with some of the largest and many of the smallest film companies and institutions around the world, a few television stations, dozens of libraries, and hundreds of movie theaters and cinematheques in the United States and Canada, the national cinematheques of Norway, Iceland, Sweden, Denmark, Austria, the Netherlands, Australia, Britain, Ireland, and Italy, and select locations in the New Zealand, Greece, Brazil, Turkey, Portugal, Luxembourg, Taiwan, Bosnia, Switzerland, France, Germany, South Africa, Vietnam, Armenia, and beyond, as well as thousands of individuals.
+For colleague filmmakers, and on retainer deals with other labels, we have set up and / or closed deals with some of the largest and many of the smallest film companies and institutions around the world, a few television stations, hundreds of libraries, and thousands of movie theaters and cinematheques in the United States and Canada, the national cinematheques of Norway, Iceland, Sweden, Denmark, Austria, the Netherlands, Australia, Britain, Switzerland, Ireland, and Italy, and select locations in Afghanistan, Antarctica, Armenia, Bosnia, Brazil, France, Germany, Greece, Luxembourg, New Zealand, Portugal, South Africa, Taiwan, Turkey, Vietnam, and beyond, as well as tens or hundreds of thousands of individuals.

-• Voltaic, by Bjork.
+- Voltaic, by Bjork.
 30+ city release across the U.S., including sold out, capacity crowd at the new School of Visual Arts Cinema in New York City.
 Exclusive poster release.
-Inaugural screening at the Trylon Microcinema in Minneapolis.
-Television rights sales to UK and Icelandic television stations
+Inaugural screening of the new Trylon Microcinema in Minneapolis.

 “Arthouse” movies